YOU ARE HERE Pest Watch > Aphid control

 Luckily, aphids have many natural enemies - including ladybirds, hoverfly larvae, lacewing larvae and several parasitic wasps.
 If your garden is short of these, you can now buy them from biological control suppliers.
 See suppliers.

 The best method of control is to keep a regular/daily in summer eye on susceptible plants and squash the one or two aphids you see before they build up into huge colonies.
-In this instance, blasting them with water from a hosepipe, pressure sprayer or even pressure washer is a quick and chemical-free way of controlling them.
+In this instance, wiping them off with a damp sponge or moist tissue, or blasting them with water from a hosepipe, pressure sprayer or even pressure washer, is a quick and chemical-free way of controlling them.

 There are a number of chemical pesticides that you can use on aphids, blackfly and greenfly.
-Those sold as 'organic' are contact insecticides, which means you have to kill the aphid to kill it - miss even one and it will soon develop into a colony of hundreds.
+Those sold as 'organic' or 'natural' are contact insecticides, which means you have to hit the aphid to kill it - miss even one and it will soon develop into a colony of hundreds/thousands.
 This means you need to check plants regularly - daily in summer.

-Biological controls are available for plants growing in greenhouses or conservatories.
-See suppliers for a list of suppliers.
+Biological controls are available for plants growing in greenhouses or conservatories from several mail order of suppliers.

 If you want to know more, or if you've got a gardening problem you need help with, then send an e-mail to: info@gardenforumhorticulture.co.uk